Al Muratsuchi

-Albert Yasuro Muratsuchi (born September 4, 1964) is an American politician serving the California State Assembly.
-A Democrat, he represents the 66th Assembly District, encompassing parts of the South Bay region of Los Angeles, including the cities of Torrance, Manhattan Beach, and Redondo Beach.
+Albert Yasuro Muratsuchi (born September 4, 1964) is a Japanese-American attorney serving the California State Assembly.
+A Democrat, he represents the 66th Assembly district, encompassing parts of the South Bay region of Los Angeles, including the cities of Torrance, Manhattan Beach, and Redondo Beach.

-Prior to his service in the Assembly, he was a deputy California Attorney General, trustee for the Torrance Unified School District, and trustee for the Southern California Regional Occupation Center.
-First elected to the Assembly in 2012 to represent the 66th Assembly District, Muratsuchi was narrowly defeated in his 2014 bid for reelection by Republican David Hadley in a major upset.
-In a 2016 rematch with Hadley, he reclaimed his old Assembly seat.
-He has held the seat since then.
+Prior to his service in the State Assembly, he was a deputy California Attorney General, trustee for the Torrance Unified School District, and trustee for the Southern California Regional Occupation Center.

+First elected to the Assembly in 2012 to represent the 66th State Assembly district, Muratsuchi was narrowly defeated during the 2014 Republican wave.
+He won back the seat in 2016 rematch and has held the seat since.

 Personal life

 Muratsuchi was born on September 4, 1964, and grew up on U.S. military bases in Okinawa, Japan.
-His father, a 2nd-generation Japanese American, was a civilian employee of the United States Army, and his mother came from Gifu Prefecture.
-Due to his father's job he was raised on various military bases overseas.
+His father, a 2nd-generation Japanese American, was a civilian employee of the United States Army.
+His mother was born in Gifu Prefecture in Honshu, Japan.

+Due to his father's job, he was largely raised on various military bases overseas.
 He attended the University of California, Berkeley and UCLA School of Law.